batcholi/XenonCode/README.md

 To parse an existing variable as another type, simply add a colon and the type, like so:
 ```$someTextValue = $someNumberValue:text```
-This only works with simple variable types `number` and `text`, not arrays or special data
+This only works with generic types `number` and `text`, not arrays or objects

 ## String concatenation